 We call this program overview a Spec Sheet.
 Here is an example of what a Spec Sheet looks like.

-This section has basic information of who you are as a company, how you are planning to monetize your product and who your targeted audience is.
+This section has basic company information, how you are planning to monetize your product, and who your target audience is.

 The end users historically have had limited-to-no access to financial products.

 The end users historically have been moderately banked.
 So they've had access to deposit accounts, but not low APR loans, for example.

 The end users are well represented by mainstream financial products.
 They tend to be on the higher end of the socioeconomic ladder and have access to most mainstream financial products.

 Since offering financial products pose a financial risk (see: Intro to Risk), understanding your operating capital and runway gives us the information we need to help underwrite you as a platform.
 This information also helps us determine what kind of payment limits we should be offering in the first iteration of your product.